Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: Studying and its restriction

 with $E\in \calM_X(2,1,6)$ stable \textit{vector bundle} and $L\subset X$ a line.
-Restricting this sequence to $S$ (using Lemma (\ref{lemmahigherpullbacktorsionfree})) we get
+Restricting this sequence to $S$ (using Lemma~\ref{lemmahigherpullbacktorsionfree}) we get

 with $Z$ a $0$-dimensional subscheme.
-In particular, $F_S$ is torsion free.
-One more time by Hoppe's criterion and since $E$ is ACM (\cite{BrambillaFaenzig7} Proposition $3.4$), i.e. $H^k(X,E(t))=0$ for all $t$ and all $0<k<3$, the sheaf $E_S$ is $\mu$-stable.
-Hence any destabilizing subsheaf of $F_S$ also destabilizes $E_S$, which is not possible, so $F_S$ is $\mu$-stable. \end{proof}
+By \cite[Prop.
+3.4]{BrambillaFaenzig7}, $E$ satisfies the same vanishings as $F$, in particular $E$ is $\mu$-stable, and the previous arguments apply identically to prove that $E_S$ is also $\mu$-stable.
+This implies by (\ref{EqnSeqEFOLrestrS}) that $F_S$ is torsion free, and any destabilizing subsheaf of $F_S$ also destabilizes $E_S$, which is not possible, so $F_S$ is $\mu$-stable. \end{proof}